Michael O'Connor (footballer, born 1998): Shelbourne

 On 4 December 2020, he signed for recently relegated club Shelbourne ahead of their 2021 campaign.
 O'Connor scored 7 goals in 25 league games for the club as they won the 2021 League of Ireland First Division title to earn promotion.
 He departed the club at the end of the season with Glentoran manager Mick McDermott publicly stating that he was interested in signing him having previously tried to do so while he was a Linfield player before their transfer bid was declined.

 Glentoran

 On 24 November 2021 O'Connor returned to the NIFL Premiership, signing for Glentoran, for whom his brother Ciaran O'Connor also plays.

 Dungannon Swifts

 He signed for Dungannon Swifts in August 2022.
 In what proved to be O'Connor's final game for the club, he scored the goal that preserved Dungannon's status as a top flight club, scoring the second goal in the second leg of the relegation/promotion play-off against Annagh United to record a 2–0 victory and therefore 3–2 aggregate win.

 Sweden

 It was announced on 14 July 2023 that O'Connor had joined Swedish fourth division side Ytterhogdals IK.

 He signed for Gottne IF for the 2024 season.

 Glenavon

 O'Connor returned to the NIFL Premiership with Glenavon, signing a one-year deal on 13 June 2024.

+Oxford Sunnyside

+O'Connor departed Glenavon to join NIFL Premier Intermediate League side Oxford Sunnyside upon the opening of the January 2026 transfer window.
+O'Connor had not played for Glenavon since 29 November 2025, having informed the club of his decision to step away from football, citing "personal reasons".